 Theory of Knowledge

-Our course combines high quality, IB-authorised content focusing on the Ways of Knowing and the Areas of Knowledge defined by the IB with access to all relevant materials.
+Our course combines IB-authorised content focused on asking questions, listening to the perspectives of others, and forming evidence-based opinions, with access to all relevant materials.
 Our global online classrooms are particularly useful to stimulate discussions with a wide variety of cultural viewpoints.

 - Introduction to Theory of Knowledge

 - Human Sciences